IIIF/api/source/api/discovery/0.1/index.md

 {: .api-table #table-type-dfn}

 Activities _MUST_ have the `type` property.
-The value _MUST_ be a registered Activity class, and _SHOULD_ be one of `Create`, `Update`, or `Delete`.
+The value _MUST_ be a registered Activity class, and _SHOULD_ be one of `Create`, `Update`, or `Delete`. z
 ```
 { "type": "Update" }
 ```

 ##### object

 The IIIF resource that was affected by the Activity.
+It is an implementation decision whether there are separate lists of Activities, one per object type, or a single list with all of the object types combined.

 Activities _MUST_ have the `object` property.
 The value _MUST_ be a JSON object, with the `id` and `type` properties.
 The `id` _MUST_ be an HTTP(S) URI.
 The `type` _MUST_ be a class defined in the IIIF Presentation API, and _SHOULD_ be one of `Collection`, or `Manifest`.